LAST UPDATED: 3/11/24 – White Sands Visitor Guide

 - The campgrounds are backcountry and require you to hike at least a mile to reach the camping areas

-- Cost to camp is $3.00\person for individuals over 16 years old, and $1.50\person for everyone under 16 years-old.
+- Camp cost is $3.00 per person for individuals over 16 years old, and $1.50 per person for everyone under 16 years old.

 - Follow the orange trail markers for the backcountry camping trail to locate the camping areas.